stashed/docs/docs/concepts/crds/backupbatch.md

 #### spec.paused

 `spec.paused` can be used as `enable/disable` switch for backup.
-If it is set `true`, Stash will not take any backup of the target specified by this BackupConfiguration.
+If it is set `true`, Stash will not take any backup of the target specified by this BackupBatch.

 #### spec.retentionPolicy

 `spec.retentionPolicy` specifies the policy to follow for cleaning old snapshots.
-For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#spec.retentionPolicy).
+For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specretentionpolicy).

 ### BackupBatch `Status`